victoroscar30/aeroexplorer/README.md

 > However, since this project is intended as a **demonstration**, these technologies were **intentionally not implemented** to keep the pipeline simple and focused on core ETL concepts.
 > They represent **natural next steps** for scaling this pipeline into a **production-ready system**.

+### Design Decisions

+- **Single collection:**
+  All records are stored in a single MongoDB collection.
+This decision is based on MongoDB's efficiency in handling large volumes of data without needing multiple collections, unlike SQL databases.
+This approach keeps the architecture simple and facilitates aggregate queries across the entire dataset.

+- **Primary key (`_id` default):**
+  Each document uses MongoDB's default `_id` as the primary key, ensuring uniqueness and simplifying insertion and update logic.
+There was no need for composite or artificial keys at this demonstration stage.

+- **Data retention / temporal window:**
+  Data is kept within a fixed temporal window, suggested at 24 hours.
+This strategy prevents indefinite collection growth and ensures the demonstration remains lightweight and fast.
+More advanced retention or archival policies can be added in a future version.

+- **Indexes (future considerations):**
+  Although not implemented at this stage, indexes on critical fields such as `icao24` and `origin_country` could be added to accelerate frequent queries and filters.
+The decision to skip indexes for now keeps the pipeline simple and suitable for test volumes.

+- **Scalability strategies (future considerations):**
+  Strategies like sharding, temporal partitioning, or replication were not considered at this initial phase.
+They remain potential evolutions if the project scales to production, allowing higher database scalability and availability.

+- **Trade-offs:**
+  Some decisions were made prioritizing **simplicity, learning, and demonstration of concept** over complex optimizations or advanced production practices.
+Each point above was carefully evaluated to balance **ease of use**, **clarity for the reader**, and **possible future evolutions**.

 ## Acknowledgements
 This project uses data from the OpenSky Network.
 We thank the OpenSky team for providing access to their ADS-B sensor network.